calacuda/prog-bot/README.md

  - [ ] add block comments
 - [x] text to speech
   - needs tests
+  - add a beep/jingle to play for situations where words would be over kill but user feed back is still needed.
+    - decide on a beep/jingle
 - [ ] utterance detection
 - [x] webhook-intake
 - [x] speach to text client